lotus16b/text.adventure/README.md

 ***Text Adventure***

-This is an attempt to learn Python through the creation of an old school text adventure.
+This is an attempt to learn Python through the creation of a text adventure.

+This is an iterative process and as such the coding methods will change as I learn more.